Chipless RFID: Operating principle

 However, chipless RFID tags are fundamentally different from RFID tags.
 In the latter, a specific frame is sent by the reader toward the tag according to a classic binary modulation schema.
 The tag demodulates this signal, processes the request, possibly writes data in its memory, and sends back a response, modulating its load.
 Chipless RFID tags, on the other hand, function without a communication protocol.
 They employ a grid of dipole antennas that are tuned to different frequencies.
 The interrogator generates a frequency sweep signal and scans for signal dips.
 Each dipole antenna can encode one bit.
 The frequency swept will be determined by the antenna length.
 They can be viewed as radar targets possessing a specific, stationary temporal or frequential signature.
 With this technology, the remote reading of an identifier consists of analyzing the radar signature of the tag.

 Currently, one of main challenges of the chipless technology is the robustness of tag detection in different environments.
 It is useless to try to increase the quantity of information that a chipless tag can have if the tag ID cannot be read properly in real environments and without complex calibration techniques.
 The detection of a chipless tag in noisy environments is much more difficult in chipless than in UHF RFID due to the absence of modulation in time, that is, the absence of two different states in the backscattering signal.

+AI-enabled chipless RFID readers

+One of the key technical challenges in chipless RFID systems is maintaining reliable tag detection when tags are placed on different materials, curved or lossy surfaces, or under varying orientations and distances.
+These factors cause distortions in the backscattered radar cross section (RCS) signal, making conventional decoding methods less effective.
+Recent research has investigated the use of artificial intelligence to enhance tag readability and robustness under such variations.
+Rather et al. have demonstrated that deep learning models, including one-dimensional convolutional neural networks (1D-CNN) and hybrid deep convolutional neural network (DCNN) architectures, can significantly improve tag detection accuracy across diverse environments and tag deformations.